developdenver/Writing-SQL/02-Advanced.md

 # Advanced Workshop
 ## Learning Objectives
 By the end of this workshop, you will be able to
+1. Add, change, and delete data in a table
 1. Clearly phrase questions or problems you are having with SQL
 1. Create sample tables to illustrate a question
 1. Adapt solutions proposed by others